zhaoshuoxp/Pipelines-Wrappers/README.md

 ### ATACseq.sh

 This script will QC fastq files and align to hg19/GRCh37 using Bowtie2, convert to filtered BAM/BED and bigwig format, then call peaks with MACS2 in BEDPE mode after Tn5 shifting.
-All results will be store in current (./) directory.

 #### Input
 Paired-end fastq files with _R1/2 extension, ex:test_R1.fastq.gz, test_R2.fastq.gz